Analysis of a Finite State Many Player Game Using its Master Equation: Introduction

 \section{Introduction}

-\beginsec We consider a finite horizon game in continuous-time with weakly interacting $n$-players over a finite state space.
+\beginsec We consider a finite horizon game in continuous-time with weakly interacting $n$ players over a finite state space.
 Each player controls its own rate of transition from its state to another one, aiming to minimize a cost.
 The value function for each player is defined via a symmetric Nash-equilibrium.
 We associate the game with a partial differential equation, known as the master equations.
 Then we show that the solution of this equation gives an ${\cal O}(n^{-1})$ approximation to the value function.
-Finally, we provide stochastic differential equation that governs the limit behavior of the fluctuations of the empirical measure of the game.
+We provide a stochastic differential equation that governs the limit behavior of the fluctuations of the empirical measure of the game.
+At last, we prove the regularity of the master equation.